 Neuro-Ophthalmology Fellowship

-The neuro-ophthalmology fellowship at MSU is typically a one year curriculum.
-A second year is possible in special circumstances.
-Individuals selected to this fellowship are appointed within the University system allowing the fellow an opportunity to participate in a Big Ten university at all levels.
-The fellowship was initiated in the mid-1980s.
-This unit has been fortunate to attract fellows from throughout the United States and all over the world.
-We try to select one neurologist and one ophthalmologist per year.
+The neuro-ophthalmology fellowship at Michigan State University (MSU) is typically a one-year program, with the possibility of a second year under special circumstances.
+Fellows are appointed within the University system, providing them with the opportunity to engage with a Big Ten University at all levels.
+Established in the mid-1980s, this fellowship has attracted over 80 fellows from across the United States and around the world.
+We aim to select one neurologist and one ophthalmologist each year, and we also offer opportunities for pre-residency (postdoctoral) candidates.

-Fellowship candidates are requested to correspond by letter and interview to allow the communication of personalized goals while at Michigan State University.
-It is our goal to produce the best possible academic neuro-ophthalmologist and educator at the conclusion of this fellowship.
+Fellowship candidates are requested to correspond by letter, fill out an application, provide 3 references and their CV and interview typically in the fall or early winter to discuss their personalized goals while at Michigan State University.
+Our goal is to produce the best possible academic neuro-ophthalmologists and educators by the conclusion of this fellowship.

 Neuro-Ophthalmology Fellowship Application